BBSRC and NSF co-fund international Arabidopsis resource

 The portal will provide a platform for the Arabidopsis research community to analyse and share their research data, and the bilateral approach to funding between BBSRC and the NSF underlines the importance that both bodies attach to supporting this internationally important resource.

-Researchers from Cambridge University will work with colleagues at the J Craig Venter Institute, the Texas Advanced Computing Centre and the Carnegie Institution for Science to develop the portal.
+Researchers from University of Cambridge will work with colleagues at the J Craig Venter Institute, the Texas Advanced Computing Centre and the Carnegie Institution for Science to develop the portal.

-Dr Gos Micklem of Cambridge University's Department of Genetics, said: "We are delighted to be part of the AIP, and to contribute expertise in the InterMine data integration platform to it, which will facilitate the integration of multiple data types as well as forging links with the main animal model organism databases."
+Dr Gos Micklem of University of Cambridge's Department of Genetics, said: "We are delighted to be part of the AIP, and to contribute expertise in the InterMine data integration platform to it, which will facilitate the integration of multiple data types as well as forging links with the main animal model organism databases."

 BBSRC is funding Dr. Micklem's team with £382,000.